Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 Checklist before updating:
 - Does it have open issues?​
+- check the update notes for breaking changes
 - Is the license (still) compatible?​
   - → [Handling detected license issues](#handling-detected-license-issues)
 - Does it contain optimizations for performance, maintainability, functionality?​